-The Bank recognizes that its employees are the key to success and therefore, strives to make the workplace attractive for all employees.
+The Bank recognizes that its employees are the key to success and therefore strives to make the workplace attractive for all employees.
 Effective human capital management results from the recruitment and retention of a highly qualified workforce that is aligned with the Bank's core values and mission.
 The Bank has an onboarding program dedicated to familiarizing all new hires with the culture, values and the mission of effectively serving the needs of rural America and agriculture.

 The Bank's human capital strategy is carried out under the oversight of the Board of Directors.
-The strategy includes a Human Capital Plan (Plan) that focuses on three broad areas: (1) assessment of workforce and performance management, (2) succession planning and (3) diversity and inclusion.
+The strategy includes a Human Capital Plan (Plan) that focuses on assessment of workforce, performance management and succession planning, among other things.